-4. Obtain Certificate of Capital Importation from the Central Bank of Nigeria.
-In accordance with CBN regulations of 12th June 2012, foreign companies involved in activities such as; investments and capital through authorized dealers, importation of raw materials and equipment, overseas exchange inflow for loans, must obtain a Certificate of Capital Importation.
-This requirement solely applies to wholly foreign owned businesses importing any form of capital into Nigeria.
+4. Obtain a Certificate of Capital Importation from the Central Bank of Nigeria.
+In accordance with CBN regulations of 12th June 2012, foreign companies involved in activities such as; investments and capital through authorized dealers, importation of raw materials and equipment, and overseas exchange inflow for loans, must obtain a Certificate of Capital Importation.
+This requirement solely applies to wholly foreign-owned businesses importing any form of capital into Nigeria.

 5. Obtain operating licenses for specialized sectors.
 Should a foreign company wish to operate in specialized sectors, certain licenses might be obtained from relevant government agencies.
 Some of these licenses and their respective agencies include;